Battery0/CV/README.md

 #### Problem solving (analytical)
 <!-- eg: OU degree(engineering is constant problem solving) Makers(constantly coming across unkown tech/ ways of doing things to get desired result) -->

+As a project engineering consultant with the Ministry of Defence (MoD) submarine operating centre, I was tasked with solving the challenge of overrunning costs and project timelines.
+To tackle the problem, it was important to first assess the underlying issues causing the problem, which I identified as a lack of detailed engineering project plans caused by lack of resource and technical plannig expertise within the engineering teams.
+I addressed this by talking to the teams, defining a scope of work for each team, and from that, developing resourced engineering schedules that allowed the client to see the implications of task slippage and utilise this vivibility to make informed decisions and reduce project delays and rising costs.

+Problem solving is the act of defining a problem; determining the cause of the problem; identifying, prioritizing, and selecting alternatives for a solution; and implementing a solution.